 Add to Basket

-From the historical origins of Kendal this walk takes you up Highgate and Stricklandgate, which together form the spine of this famous Lake District town.
+From an ancient bridge over the River Kent amidst the historical origins of Kendal, this walk takes you up Highgate and Stricklandgate, which together form the spine of this famous Lake District town.
 Off in all directions are the famous Kendal Yards (or alleyways), some of which you’ll get the chance to explore.
 Learn about Kendal’s vast and varied past from its fabulously detailed plaques, whilst gazing at centuries old buildings set within a landscape of beautiful countryside.

 2. Town Hall to Art Gallery - 1 mile / 1.6 kms